-Today, on the 21st of October, the day of coffee is celebrated in the Philippines in Lipa City.
+On the 21st of October the day of coffee is celebrated in the Philippines in Lipa City.

 - But there is progress.
-A lot of farmers grow the coffee organically and there are more and more Third Wave coffee roasters who not only roast imported beans from Ethiopia or Brazil, but support the local coffee industry.
+A lot of farmers grow the Philippines coffee organically and there are more and more Third Wave coffee roasters who not only roast imported beans from Ethiopia or Brazil, but support the Philippines coffee industry.

 - At the first coffee festival in Manila from 7th -9th March 2019 one could see this trend clearly.
 The focus is on sustainability and improvement but without forgetting about the very long coffee tradition of this country.

 - Filipinos produce 62,000 tons of green beans but consume 100,000 tons of coffee annually and drink as much coffee as Americans.

 - Although coffee shops and roasters are becoming more common, the country’s most popular coffee drink is instant coffee, which is certainly due to the cheaper price.
 Nestlé holds the monopoly on instant coffee with an 85% market share.